Most Searched

 See Fewer Topics expand_less

 According to a recent study in Morbidity and Mortality Week Report by the Centers for Disease Control and Prevention (CDC), a vast portion of contact lens wearers admitted to engaging in at least one hygiene habit that could lead to eye infection.
-With an approximate 40.9 million adults living in the United States wearing contact lenses and Contact Lens Health Week running from August 24 – 28, the ophthalmologists at the USC Roski Eye Institute want as many people as possible to know what dangerous contact lens behaviors can lead to serious eye infections.
+With an approximate 40.9 million adults living in the United States wearing contact lenses, experts with the USC Roski Eye Institute, part of Keck Medicine of USC, discuss which dangerous contact lens behaviors can lead to serious eye infections.

 The following are the most common unsafe hygiene habits concerning contact lens use and what percentage of users admitting to performing them previously.
 Stay aware of how these actions can endanger your eyes and consider your everyday choices when it comes to contact lens use.